-(1821 Stuttgart - 1885 Munich) Landscape with a rural idyll.
-A more freely executed landscape, painted with a vivid mood, demonstrates a style focused on overall harmony.
-It bears the influence of the works of the Hague School and the Barbizon School, especially the plein air painting of Charles-François Daubigny.
-The artist likely became acquainted with these influences during his visit to the Exposition Universelle in Paris in 1867 and trips to Holland in 1866 and 1870.
+(1821 Stuttgart - 1885 Munich) Landscape with Rural Idyll.
+A more freely executed landscape, painted with a bright mood, demonstrates a style focused on overall harmony.
+It bears the influence of the Hague School and the Barbizon School, particularly the plein air painting of Charles-François Daubigny.
+The artist likely encountered these influences during his visit to the World Exhibition in Paris in 1867 and trips to Holland in 1866 and 1870.
 Oil on canvas.
 Signed.
 Dimensions: 29.5 cm x 37.5 cm.
-In a frame.
+Framed.
 Provenance: Kunsthaus Bühler, Stuttgart.

 Frederik de Moucheron